At a glance

 A group and screen is a group of tests that includes the ABO and RhD blood groups, a blood group antibody screen and identification of any blood group antibodies present.

 There are over 200 different blood groups known.
 The most important blood groups are the ABO and the RhD blood groups.
 However other blood groups can also become important.
 There are inherited blood group differences between people.
 When a person is exposed to blood groups that are different to their own the immune system may respond by producing a blood group antibody.
-This is very similar to the way we produce antibodies against germs (bacteria and viruses).
-The transfusion laboratory performs an antibody screen to detect and identify any blood group antibodies as these can cause transfusion reactions or haemolytic disease of the newborn (HDN).
+This is very similar to the way we produce antibodies against germs ( and ).
+The transfusion laboratory performs an antibody screen to detect and identify any blood group antibodies as these can cause transfusion reactions or .

 If a transfusion is required it is important that the transfusion laboratory provides suitable blood.
 The blood selected for transfusion will usually lack the blood group that the person has an antibody against.
 This reduces the likelihood of a transfusion reaction occurring due to the presence of these blood group antibodies.